formaweb/styleguides/ruby.md

 - The names of predicate methods (methods that return a boolean value) should end in a question mark. (i.e. `Array#empty?`).

 - The names of potentially "dangerous" methods (i.e. methods that modify `self` or the arguments, `exit!`, etc.) should end with an exclamation mark.
-Bang methods should only exist if a non-bang method exists. ((More on this)[http://dablog.rubypal.com/2007/8/15/bang-methods-or-danger-will-rubyist]).
+Bang methods should only exist if a non-bang method exists. ([More on this](http://dablog.rubypal.com/2007/8/15/bang-methods-or-danger-will-rubyist)).

 ## Classes